tvladyslav/vpnparty/README.md

 1. Announcement. vpnparty notifies whole VPN network that you want to play.
 2. Discovery. vpnparty listens to replies.
 There should be a second computer willing to join the game.
 3. Retransmission.
-Once at least one peer discovered, vpnparty starts retransmitting broadcast packets the peer(s).
+Once at least one peer discovered, vpnparty starts retransmitting broadcast packets to the peer(s).

 There are two mechanisms for announcement/discovery working simultaneously: